oracle/tribuo/docs/Architecture.md

-`DataSource`s are not designed for splitting data into chunks; however, Tribuo provides several other mechanisms for splitting data into training and test sets, subsampling data based on it's properties, and creating cross-validation folds.
+`DataSource`s are not designed for splitting data into chunks; however, Tribuo provides several other mechanisms for splitting data into training and test sets, subsampling data based on its properties, and creating cross-validation folds.
 The train/test and cross-validation splits are self-explanatory, though it's worth noting that the cross-validation splits use the feature domain of the entire, underlying dataset.
 The `DatasetView` underlies the